halocore099/Tierlist-bot/docs/WORKFLOW.md

 3. **Validation**:
    - Bot validates region (must be EU, NA, or AS)
+   - Bot checks if player is on cooldown
-   - If invalid: Error message, player can try again
+   - If invalid region: Error message, player can try again
+   - If on cooldown: Error message showing days remaining until cooldown expires
    - If valid: Success!

 4. **Channel unlocked**: